Identifying Anger Issues And How To Address Them

 The way you think about and express your anger can make the difference between having a happy, fulfilling life and having a life that may feel out of control.
 If you realize you aren’t handling your anger well, it can be possible to develop healthier methods of coping with this emotion.

-Deciding to explore your anger problems
+Deciding to explore your rage and signs of anger problems

 If anger is a problem for you, you may already know it.
 However, some people don’t realize the extent of their problem until a loved one points it out.
 They may find that they have trouble forming or maintaining healthy relationships, or they might get into physical fights that cause themselves or others bodily injury.
 Their unchecked anger could even land them in legal trouble.